sadeli413/Pasta_Bot/README.txt

 	USAGE: .ignore [any message here]

 CLEAN
-	DESCRIPTION: Of the past 200 messages, delete messages sent by @Pasta_Bot
+	DESCRIPTION: Of the past 200 messages in channel history, delete messages sent by Pasta_Bot
 	USAGE: .clean

 README